Truth In Savings Disclosure

 YOUR RIGHTS AND RESPONSIBILITIES

-(a) Generally.
-Tell us AT ONCE if you believe your account information has been lost or stolen, or if you believe that an electronic fund transfers has been made without your permission using information from your account.
+Tell us AT ONCE if you believe your card and/or code has been lost or stolen, or if you believe that an electronic fund transfers has been made without your permission using information from your account.
 Telephoning is the best way of keeping your possible losses down.
 You could lose all the money in your account.
-If you tell us within 2 business days after you learn of the loss or theft of your account information, you can lose no more than $50 if someone used your account without your permission.
+If you tell us within 2 business days after you learn of the loss or theft of your card and/or code, you can lose no more than $50 if someone used your card without your permission.

 Also, if your statement shows transfers that you did not make, including those made by card, code or other means, tell us at once.
 If you do not tell us within 60 days after the statement was delivered to you, you may not get back any money you lost after the 60 days if we can prove that we could have stopped someone from taking the money if you had told us in time.
 If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.